 The tax filing season began Jan.
-24, and for most taxpayers the deadline is April 18, 2022.
+23, and for most taxpayers the deadline is April 18, 2023.
 U.S. citizens living abroad are granted an automatic two-month extension.
-The extended deadline is June 15, 2022.
 As a reminder, do not forget that you must attach a statement to your return when you submit it — explaining why you qualify for the extension.

 MilTax for Service Members and Families